pletzer/mpinum/README.md

 pnumpy is a very lightweight implementation of distributed arrays, which runs on architectures ranging from multi-core laptops to large MPI clusters.  pnumpy is based on numpy and mpi4py and supports arrays in any number of dimensions.
-Processes can access remote data using a "get" method.
+Processes can access remote data using a "getData" method.
 This can be used to access neighbor ghost data but is more flexible as it allows to access data from any process--not necessarily a neighboring one. pnumpy is designed to work seamlessly with numpy's